Get An Attorney Fast

 Unlike other states, New Jersey classifies criminal offenses into two categories:

 Within each offense, New Jersey then selects one of four degrees of severity of the crime.
-For example, if you were charged with a first-degree indictable crime, you could face up to 20 years in prison plus various fines.
-However, if you were charged with something such as shoplifting, you may be only facing a fourth-degree disorderly person offense which could be just a fine.
-Know what happens if you are arrested in Jersey City.
+For example, if you are facing a first-degree indictable offense, you could face up to 20 years in prison plus various fines.
+However, for a charge of shoplifting, you may be only facing a fourth-degree disorderly person offense which could be just a fine.

 Disorderly Person Offenses